-Danish boy names: the best male names from Denmark
+Danish boy names: popular and traditional names from Denmark

 Rightly or wrongly, lots of people associate the Danes with tall, healthy men who love outdoor pursuits, so you might want to consider some strong Danish boy names.